kreier/benchmark/README.md

 # Benchmark collection

 There are countless [benchmarks](https://en.wikipedia.org/wiki/Benchmark_(computing)) out there.
-This here is just an overview of benchmarks and their results I used over the years.
+This here is just an overview of benchmarks and their results I used over the years, starting **1992**.

 - [Whetstone](whetstone) - 1972
 - [Linpack](LinpackDP) DP, double precision or fp64 - 1979